sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 ![structure](./images/structure.png)

-5. Ran `ansible-playbook` command against the `dev.yml` environment, using
+5. Pushed all the chnages to my remote repository and pulled the changes from my remote repository to my `jenkins-ansible` server under the `ansible-config-mgt` directory and ran `ansible-playbook` command against the `dev.yml` environment, using
 >
     ansible-playbook -i inventory/dev.yml playbooks/site.yml

-Before then, I pushed all the changes made on my local machine to my remote repository.

 ![dev-playbook](./images/dev-playbook.png)